wsippel/bark_tts/README.md

 >Once that is done you can close it and make sure you add --extension bark_tts to your start-webui.bat.
 It should now load the extension just fine.

 Source: https://www.reddit.com/r/Oobabooga/comments/12udbiu/comment/jh9jqav/

+## Configuration
+bark_tts now saves all settings to a configuration file named `bark_tts.ini`, so they are persistant between runs.
+Additionally, manually editing the `bark_internals` section in `bark_tts.ini` allows you to switch to Bark's smaller models (for users with limited VRAM), or move all or parts of the processing to the CPU (very slow).
+By default, bark_tts always uses the highest quality models and generates on the GPU if possible.
+Users with lower-end or unsupported hardware might want to edit the configuration file.
+Once Suno provides proper documentation, I will update this section to clarify what the individual performance settings do.